-- Each window should be made weather tight by re-puttying and weather-stripping as necessary. - Retain historic glass, where possible.
-Where broken glass exists in historic wood-sash windows, the broken glass should be replaced.
-When removing broken glass, the exterior putty should be carefully chipped off with a chisel and the glazier's points should be removed.
-The wood where the new glass will be rested on should be scraped and cleaned well, and given a coat of linseed oil to prevent the wood from absorbing the oil from the new putty.
-The new glass should be cut 1/16-1/8th smaller than the opening to allow for expansion and irregularities in the opening, to ensure the glazing does not crack due to natural forces.
-Window repairs should be undertaken by a contractor skilled in heritage restoration. - Preference that replacement glass be single glazing, and visually and physically compatible with existing. - Prime and repaint as required in appropriate colour, based on colour schedule devised by Heritage Consultant.
+- Each window should be made weather tight by re-puttying and weather-stripping as necessary. - Replace broken and damaged glass.
+Where broken glass exists in historic wood-sash windows, the exterior putty should be carefully chipped off with a chisel and the glazier's points should be removed.
+The wood where the new glass will be rested on should be scraped and cleaned well, and prepared to receive new putty.
+New glass should be cut slightly smaller than the opening to allow for expansion and irregularities in the opening, to ensure the glazing does not crack due to natural forces.
+Window repairs should be undertaken by a contractor skilled in heritage window restoration. - Prime and repaint as required in appropriate colour, based on colour schedule devised by Heritage Consultant.